 What causes plantar fasciitis?

-- Dysfunction in the windless mechanism mentioned above is a major cause.
-The fascia is over worked and stretched when the mechanism malfunctions which leads to micro tears, structural damage and pain.
-A major cause of the windless mechanism malfunctioning is dysfunction of the big toe joint to the foot.
-If the big toe can’t flex properly the windless mechanism will not work correctly and this can damage the fascia.
-Big toe joint dysfunction can occur from actual damage to the joint from arthritis or from over pronation where the arch flattens on stance jamming the joint.
+- Dysfunction in the windlass mechanism mentioned above is a major cause.
+The fascia is overworked and stretched when the mechanism malfunctions, which leads to micro tears, structural damage and pain.
+A major cause of the windlass mechanism malfunctioning is dysfunction of the big toe joint to the foot.
+If the big toe can’t flex properly, the windlass mechanism will not work correctly and this can damage the fascia.
+Big toe joint dysfunction can occur from actual damage to the joint from arthritis or from over pronation, where the arch flattens on stance, jamming the joint.

-- Other causes of plantar fasciitis are weight gain which puts physical stress on the foot.
-The fascia being a tie-rod stabilizing the foot will be overworked by excess weight as it works harder to handle the increased physical force.
+- Other causes of plantar fasciitis are weight gain, which puts physical stress on the foot.
+The fascia being a tie-rod stabilizing the foot will be overworked by excess weight, as it works harder to handle the increased physical force.
 As mentioned above, fat pad atrophy with age can also cause pain in the heel at the fascia insertion on the heel.
-Simple overpronation where the arch drops cause lengthening of the foot which puts a stretch force on the fascia as it attempts to hold the foot together.
-This over works the fascia causing micro trauma and pain.
-This issue can be exacerbated by poor shoes or soft worn out shoes as pronation is often worse with soft or poor shoes.
+Simple over pronation, where the arch drops, causes lengthening of the foot, which puts a stretch force on the fascia as it attempts to hold the foot together.
+This over works the fascia, causing micro trauma and pain.
+This issue can be exacerbated by poor shoes or soft worn out shoes, as pronation is often worse with soft or poor shoes.

 Heel spur syndrome is not plantar fasciitis!